l1asis/l1asis/README.md

   - **RPGs** (In the past also **MMORPGs** like Lineage 2)
   - **Puzzle**
   - **Adventure**
-- ⚡ Nevertheless, I would still like to be involved in game development in some way.
 - 🎧 I love **OST** from such games as:
   - **Machinarium**
   - **Sonic Adventure 1 & 2**